mfornos/awesome-microservices/README.md

 ### Emerging Technologies

+- [Blockchain ID](https://github.com/blockstack/blockchain-id/wiki) - A unique identifier that is secured by a blockchain.
+Blockchain IDs are simultaneously secure, human-meaningful, and decentralized, thereby squaring Zooko's triangle.
 - [Blocknet](http://blocknet.co/) - The Blocknet makes possible to deliver microservices over a blockchain-based P2P network architecture.

 ### Books